Skip to main content

 The goal is to remove plaque/biofilm from all areas with the right products and techniques - customized for each individual's needs - and nourish the teeth with the right natural products.

 The "Daily Protocol" also takes diet into consideration.
 A healthy diet for oral health should focus on nutrient-dense foods that support strong teeth and gums while minimizing sugars and acids that can contribute to decay.
 Cavity causing bacteria turn sugar into acids which erode and decay teeth.
 READ AN ARTICLE ON THIS HERE!
 Include plenty of fruits and vegetables rich in vitamins and minerals.
 Remember fruits have sugar and some have citric acid so be sure to rinse afterwards.
 Also include lean proteins like fish and poultry, whole grains, and dairy products for calcium.
 Avoid sugary snacks and beverages, acidic foods that can erode enamel, and limit processed foods.
 If you do eat or drink sugary snacks, it’s better to consume it all over a short period of time.
 Sipping or nibbling over a long time period subjects your teeth to more frequent acid attacks.
 Drinking plenty of water throughout the day helps rinse away food particles and keeps the mouth hydrated.
-Additionally, chewing sugar-free gum after meals can stimulate saliva production, which helps neutralize acids and remineralize enamel.* Click Here for the "Oil Pulling" Info Sheet
+Additionally, chewing sugar-free Xylitol gum after meals can stimulate saliva production, which helps neutralize acids and remineralize enamel.* Click Here for the "Oil Pulling" Info Sheet

 Click Here For A Scientific Article On The Benefits Of Oil Pulling